Why is getting certified an important part of a career as an information security auditor?

 Waivers for work experience can be acquired in a number of circumstances, with a maximum of up to three years waived.
 For example, completing 60 to 120 university semester credit hours, equivalent to acquiring a 2-year or 4-year degree, can be substituted for 1 or 2 years of work experience, respectively.
 A max of 1 year of information systems experience or 1 year or non-IS auditing experience can also be substituted for 1 year of work experience.
 Click here for more detailed waiver information.

 How long is the CISA certification valid after you pass the test?
 What are the renewal requirements to maintain certification?

 As with other ISACA certifications, the CISA will remain valid as long as holders participate in their continuing education program and pay an annual maintenance fee.
 20 CPE credit hours must be logged and verified annually in order for the certification to remain active.
 Click here for more information on earning CPE credits.

 Yes!
-All participants of InfoSec Institute’s training boot camp receive their CISA exam voucher free.
+All participants of Infosec’s training boot camp receive their CISA exam voucher free.

 Job recruiters keep an eye out for candidates holding a CISA, because this certification proves that the candidate is well-equipped to handle the daily job requirements of an information security auditor.

 What are common job titles for CISA certified professionals?

 Common job titles include: Information Security Manager, Internal Auditing Manager, Information Technology (IT) Auditor, and many more.

 The average salary range for CISA-certified professionals ranges from $52,459 to $122,326, depending on job title, work experience, location, and other factors.
 Click here for a more detailed breakdown of CISA salary data.